nshvai/nshvai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher working in field of Computer vision, Deep Learning, and Optimization.
+I am a researcher working in field of Computer Vision, Deep Learning, and Optimization.
 I have extensive experience leading research initiatives within a multidisciplinary Data Science team, and supervising students, including PhD candidates.

 My work bridges theoretical advances and practical implementations, resulting in high-impact publications and novel methodological contributions.
 I am actively engaged in international scientific collaboration and regularly present at major conferences.
 In addition to my research activities, I am committed to mentoring the next generation of scientists and fostering a collaborative research environment.

+If you want to reach out, don't hesitate to send me an email.
+For more details on my professional path, please check my CV.